 Del trying to nail up roof shingles in spare room, as water is now pouring in and the floor is flooded, coming through to the living room now.

 Del is slotting wood panels, cut from yurt deck, under the tarp and hammering to beams which he salvaged from the destroyed house next door.

 Our propane bottle ran out, luckily Del found another one up at Charlie's destroyed place.

 Hardly slept at all last night, dogs howling and it was so hot without a fan.
-Getting used to living rough, raw, washing laundry in the sink with same water as after washing dishes, that we bucket from the cistern.
+Getting used to living rough, raw, washing knickers in sink with same water as after washing dishes.

-Del managed to find and put up the yurt's doors at the entrance to the living room and utilized the yurt deck beams to create the frame for new glass windows, glass from sliding doors from another abandoned house.
+Del managed to put up the yurt doors at the entrance to the living room and utilized the yurt beams to create glass windows, glass from sliding doors from another abandoned house.
 Also, managed to put up a few more panels on the roof.
 So grateful, that we can now shut the doors to the outside.

 People ask us, what we're going to do, we really don't know.

 Sunday Sept 17 – Day 11